henderjon/firehoser/README.md

 The goal was to collect data from a variable number of servers as quickly as possible.
-To this end, by convention, all the data is sent as interlaced csv rows--the last value of each line was the name of the stream.
-Omnilogger's purpose was to take that data and write it to disk as *quickly* as possible while doing as little as possible with the data.
-Therefore, *at this time*, separating streams within Omnilogger adds an unnecessary layer of complexity in juggling streams and io.WriteClosers.
-Unnecessary, because a simple one-liner in AWK will do this after the fact when speed and time are less of an issue (e.g. `cat file.log | awk -c '$(NR) == "stream_name"{print}'`).
+To this end, by convention, all the data is sent as interlaced csv rows--the last value of each line is the name of the stream.
+Part of being *quick*, is to do as little as possible with the data.
+Therefore, *at this time*, there isn't a need for that feature because a simple one-liner in AWK will do this after the fact when speed and time are less of an issue (e.g. `cat file.log | awk -c '$(NR) == "stream_name"{print}'`).
 If keeping streams separate is important, multiple instances running on different